 • A desire to reduce the time taken and resources required to deliver budgets and forecasts.

 Forecasts are never 100% accurate and the level of accuracy is further reduced in volatile conditions.
 This can be alleviated by regularly reviewing both the forecasting methodologies and the drivers.
-But this must be done against a background of reducing the resources required to deliver the forecasts, one of the other pressures organisations are under.
+But this must be done against a background of reducing the resources required to deliver the forecasts, one of the other pressures organizations are under.
 To achieve this it is necessary to review the methodologies and tools employed.

-One of the key differences in approach between the rolling forecast and the traditional budget and periodic reforecast is that in the rolling forecast the last period as the rolling horizon moves forward, e.g. the 24th month in a 24 month rolling forecast, is forecast from scratch.
+One of the key differences in approach between the rolling forecast and the traditional budget and periodic reforecast is that in the rolling forecast the last period as the rolling horizon moves forward, e.g. the 24th month in a 24-month rolling forecast is forecast from scratch.
 The current period will be updated with Actual data and other periods may be updated to reflect new information such as the acquisition or loss of a customer.

 When asked why, if you had won a new customer or suffered a large movement in raw material costs, you would wait three months to reflect this in a forecast, they appreciate the need to be more responsive; but the key to achieving this is the use of the correct tools and the appropriate methodology.

 Before we look at some of the key areas to consider when examining the possible tools for developing rolling forecasts we will consider whether Excel should be included in the list.
-After all, it is the business tool which users will be most familiar with.
+After all, it is the business tool that users will be most familiar with.
 It’s also the tool used by two economists Carmen Reinhart and Ken Rogoff of Harvard when they were developing a paper, published in 2010, justifying austerity in the aftermath of the global recession.
-Unfortunately they forgot to drag their Excel formula down five more cells and omitted data for five of its 19 countries.
-In many cases Excel is just too easy to use and isn’t subjected to the rigorous testing which is expected.
+Unfortunately, they forgot to drag their Excel formula down five more cells and omitted data for five of its 19 countries.
+In many cases, Excel is just too easy to use and isn’t subjected to the rigorous testing which is expected.
 That’s not to say that Excel doesn’t have a role but it needs to be used appropriately.
 We’ll see what I mean by that as we consider the factors that determine what tools are appropriate.

-Some of the factors to consider when considering the most appropriate tools and the best practices for development of rolling forecasts are:
+Some of the factors to consider when considering the most appropriate tools and the best practices for the development of rolling forecasts are:

 • Whilst the use of Excel as a delivery mechanism may be appropriate it should be used as a window on the data which is stored in a structured controlled environment.
-For example SAP EPM 10 includes the facility to report live from the Microsoft Office Suite.
+For example, SAP EPM 10 includes the facility to report live from the Microsoft Office Suite.
 This allows the use of familiar tools alongside the controlled data of an application environment.

 • By structuring the data appropriately we can process it in a consistent way and report on it flexibly.
 The selected tools, together with the right implementation advice, should encourage and facilitate the appropriate structure.